ricardojmendez/UnitySteerExamples/SampleList.md

 * What happens to their interaction if you increase SteerforEvasion’s Safety Distance?
 * What happens if you disable movement on yet one more axe?

+## Pursuit vs. Follow

+A simple scene contrasting the Follow behavior with the Pursuit one.

+Some learning notes:

+* Which behavior is simpler?
+Why?
+* Why does the Follow behavior uses a transform as its target instead of a vehicle?
+* What happens if you disable the pursuer?

 # Advanced examples